NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - ft
      -
      - Width from slab edge inward of horizontal under-slab insulation.
 Enter 999 to specify that the under slab insulation spans the entire slab.
 Applies to slab-on-grade foundations and basement/crawlspace floors.
+   * - ``slab_thickness``
+     - in
+     -
+     - The thickness of the slab.
+Zero can be entered if there is a dirt floor instead of a slab.
+If not provided, the OS-HPXML default is used.
+   * - ``slab_carpet_fraction``
+     - Frac
+     -
+     - Fraction of the slab floor area that is carpeted.
+If not provided, the OS-HPXML default is used.
+   * - ``slab_carpet_r``
+     - h-ft^2-R/Btu
+     -
+     - R-value of the slab carpet.
+If not provided, the OS-HPXML default is used.

 .. _insulation_wall: